Ernestopv/MeterCharge/README.md

  ![image](https://user-images.githubusercontent.com/24325283/175839829-74987618-c5a1-43a5-8190-d85c8de3294c.png)

-All configurations like connectionString, enableDb and keyValues for the factory design are being handled on app.Config from the core Project (MeterCharge).
+The configuration like connectionString, is being handled on app.Config from the core Project (MeterCharge).

 ![image](https://user-images.githubusercontent.com/24325283/175841056-87816472-2ce6-46cc-acca-a54cb7ee7c94.png)